emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/index.md

 ![BrainDuck abstract schema]({{ site.baseurl}}/assets/brainduck/brainduck-schema.png){:style="max-width:326"}

-The "-->" arrows are in a direction of dependency.
-So for example `brainc-brainduck` depends on `brainduck-mem`, because compiled programs are directly loaded into memory.
+Arrows are in a direction of dependency.
+So for example `brainc-brainduck` depends on `byte-mem`, because compiled programs are directly loaded into memory.

 Between `brainduck-cpu` and `brainduck-terminal` exists bidirectional dependency, because input gained from a terminal